Combat Action Badge/CAB

 e.
 In addition to Army Soldiers, the CAB may also be awarded to Servicemembers of other U.S. Armed Forces and foreign military personnel assigned to a U.S. Army unit, provided they meet the above criteria (for example, KATUSA in the 2d Infantry Division).

 f.
 Retroactive awards of the CAB are not authorized prior to 18 September 2001.
-Award of the CAB is authorized for the following operations (award for qualifying service in any previous conflict is not authorized):
+Award of the CAB is authorized for operations listed in table 8–2 (award for qualifying service in any previous conflict is not authorized).

 g.
-Subsequent award of the CAB is not authorized for the same qualifying period, as outlined above.
+Subsequent award of the CAB is not authorized for the same qualifying period, as identified in table 8–2.
 The CAB may be awarded as follows:

 (1) Wartime awards approval authority.
-When delegated wartime awards approval authority by the SECARMY (or his or her designee), the following authorities apply:
+When delegated wartime awards approval authority by the SECARMY or designee, the following authorities apply:

 (a) Brigade commander level for Soldiers assigned to, attached to, or under the operational control of brigade-level or smaller units.